 Figurative art is a style of painting.
 It simply refers to representations of people and places.
 These elements might be altered or distorted.
 Even so, figurative paintings always have some basis in reality.

 Before 20th century art, many portrait painters prided themselves on their realistic attention to detail.
 Artists such as Jules Joseph Lefebvre, a French figurative artist, epitomize this traditional academic approach.
-Lefebvre’s works, such as Odalisque and Yvonne The Artist’s Daughter, depict skin, women’s bodies, and elegantly draped fabrics with intense detail.
+Lefebvre’s works, such as Odalisque and Yvonne the Artist’s Daughter, depict skin, women’s bodies, and elegantly draped fabrics with intense detail.

 These experiments culminated with the Cubist approach of Pablo Picasso and Georges Braque.
 While both artists incorporated geometric forms and abstracted shapes, they still depict identifiable human forms.